Love in a Dangerous Time: Canada’s LGBT Purge – Travelling exhibition

 About the exhibition

-Learn how 2SLGBTQI+ members of the Canadian military, Royal Canadian Mounted Police and federal civil service were investigated, interrogated and removed from their jobs.
-Explore the history of Canada’s Purge and find inspiration to help create a future in which the rights of 2SLGBTQI+ people are respected.
+Learn how 2SLGBTQ+ members of the Canadian military, Royal Canadian Mounted Police and federal civil service were investigated, interrogated and removed from their jobs.
+Meet the brave activists who fought back.
+Explore the history of Canada’s LGBT Purge and find inspiration to help create a future in which the rights of 2SLGBTQ+ people are respected.

 • All artifacts.
-Loan agreements for the artifacts will be the responsibility of the CMHR;
+Loan agreements for the artifacts are the responsibility of the CMHR;

 • Images, audio soundscapes, graphics, AV projections, digital interactives and accessibility features;